DaybreakFaction/2018-Competition/instructions.md

 The account should be placed in an OU that’s dependent on department

-Each user should be added to a department-based group - all members of the same department are members of the group
+Each user should be added to a department-based group - all members of the same department are members of the group.